ELTE-DH/rhyming-dictionary/README.md

 ## Formats:

 - rhyming\_dictionary\_XML.zip: The compressed file contains the XML version of the rhyming dictionary.
 The file must be unzipped after downloading.
+- rhyming\_dictionary\_SQLite.zip: The compressed file contains the SQLite version of the rhyming dictionary.
+The file must be unzipped after downloading.
 - rhyming_dictionary.tsv: The TSV file contains the rhyming dictionary in a tabular format.
 This version is suitable for use in spreadsheet software.
 - rhymingDict_PDF: The folder contains the PDF version of the rhyming dictionary in several files.
 This version is suitable for manual reading.